davegarred/cap1/README.md

 Note that an api key and at least one ticker ID is required for this application to continue.

 Alternatively a Makefile is included that can simplify all of this using `make clean package run`

+Alternatively to that you can use the Makefile to run the prebuilt jar with `make run-compiled`

 Options available: